alexeybelousov/async-chaining/README.md

   .id
   .then(console.log);
 ```
+## Pros
+There are some other packages for a similar use case, but this one is:

+- Tiny: ~7KB minified.
+- Well tested: 100% test coverage.
+- Safe: No known vulnerabilities according to npm audit.
+- Self contained: No external dependencies (only devDependencies).

 ## Limitations
 The library supports use in the browser and is implemented using a built-in Proxy object that allows you to intercept calls in the chain.
 [Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility)